-This report presents the GAINS model methodology for the 2016 Reference scenario for emissions of non-CO2 greenhouse gases (GHGs), mitigation potentials and costs in the EU-28 with projections to 2050.
-The non-CO2 emission scenarios form part of the work under the EUCLIMIT2 project1.
-The project aims at producing projections for all emissions of GHGs in the EU-28 consistent with the macroeconomic and population projections presented in EC/DG ECFIN (2015).
+This report presents the GAINS model methodology for the 2018 Baseline and Decarbonization scenarios for non-CO2 greenhouse gases (GHGs), mitigation potentials and costs in the EU-28 with projections to 2070.
+The non-CO2 emission scenarios form part of the work under the EUCLIMIT4 project1.
+The project aims at producing long-term projections for all emissions of GHGs in the EU-28 consistent with the macroeconomic and population projections presented in EC/DG ECFIN (2016).
 Four modelling groups were involved in the work: PRIMES (National Technical University of Athens), CAPRI (Bonn University), GLOBIOM (IIASA-ESM program) and GAINS (IIASA-MAG program).
 This report focuses on describing the methodology of the GAINS model for the estimation of the non-CO2 GHGs, i.e., methane (CH4), nitrous oxide (N2O) and three groups of fluorinated gases (F-gases) viz. hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulphur hexafluoride (SF6).